Eisen9/cool_tips/GitHub/branches.md

 * while in the new branch, commit your changes
 `git commit -m "my changes" `

+* at this stage, you have my-new-branch locally.
+If you want to have it remotly, on GitHub, you can run: `git push --set-upstream origin my-new-branch`

-* to see your commits:
+* see your commits:
 `git log`
 here, you will see what branch has been committed to.